Skip to main content

 AbloStaleContextErrorreadAt no longer matches current state.

-AbloBusyErrorActive intent conflict or busy wait timeout.
+AbloClaimedErrorActive claim conflict or claim wait timeout.

 See Client Behavior for retry and timeout guidance.